jasonchandler3245643/StatsProjectOne/Monte Carlo Pokemon Game(s)/README.md

 **1 Rare Candy in prize hand:**
 Trials with 0 Rare Candies: 5649870
-Trials with 1 Rare Candies: 350130
+<br>Trials with 1 Rare Candies: 350130
-Trials with 2 Rare Candies: 0
+<br>Trials with 2 Rare Candies: 0
-Trials with 3 Rare Candies: 0
+<br>Trials with 3 Rare Candies: 0
-Trials with 4 Rare Candies: 0
+<br>Trials with 4 Rare Candies: 0

 **2 Rare Candies in prize hand:**
 Trials with 0 Rare Candies: 5321524